Estate Planning Lessons Learned

 If the marriage is dissolving, it is not uncommon to want to remove the estranged spouse from appointments and designations created during the marriage.
 Divorces are not typically finalized overnight.
 Once a divorce is final, New York law provides that the former spouse cannot enforce certain dispositions of property or serve in a fiduciary or representative capacity.
 But what does one do in the meantime?
 There may be months or even years during which the estate plan is “in limbo.”
 If one dies or becomes incapacitated before the divorce is finalized, the estranged spouse could be the beneficiary and/or decision-maker.

 If you are in the process of divorcing a spouse, you may wish to consider updating your estate plan.
-At Berwitz and DiTata LLP, we can review your documents with you and recommend the changes that would be prudent during the pendency of your divorce action.
+At Berwitz and DiTata LLP, our Long Island estate planning attorneys can review your documents with you and recommend the changes that would be prudent during the pendency of your divorce action.